Babywearing After C-Section

 Can I wear a baby carrier after C-section?

 After a C-section there are certainly a few things to keep in mind when looking to use a baby carrier, but it’s absolutely possible.
-A baby carrier can be a great ergonomic tool to keep your healing body safe while still being able to hold your little one.
+A baby carrier can be a supportive tool to keep your healing body safe while still being able to hold your little one.
 Tushbaby’s Hip Seat Carrier is designed to do just that.
 The hip seat is designed to distribute the baby’s weight evenly as to avoid any additional back and arm strain.
 From safety to practicality, it’s no wonder the Tushbaby Carrier is the best-selling carrier on the market.

 If you’ve been envisioning those days of walking through the farmers market using a baby carrier with your little one, they aren’t gone!
 Consult with your healthcare provider to identify what restrictions you may have in your healing period.